 County Level Guidance on COVID-19 Workplace Safety

-Under Executive Order, Michigan’s phased re-opening is geographically divided into 8 regions to facilitate partial reopening in certain parts.
-As of May 26, 2020, all regions may reopen some services, including motor vehicle dealerships, retail activities (by appointment and limited to 10 customers at a time), and non-essential dental and medical procedures.
+Under Executive Orders 2020-110 and 2020-115, Michigan’s phased re-opening is geographically divided into 8 regions to facilitate partial reopening in certain parts.
+As of June 30, 2020, all regions may reopen most businesses and operations, including retail business, restaurants, and hair salons.
+All businesses are subject to capacity constraints addressed in Executive Order 2020-114.

-Regions 6 and 8 may partially reopen more businesses: retail businesses, offices (to the extent work could not be performed remotely), and restaurants and bars.
+Regions 6 and 8 may partially reopen more businesses: gyms and indoor theaters.
 Region 6 includes Manistee, Wexford, Missaukee, Roscommon, Benzie, Grand Traverse, Kalkaska, Crawford, Leelanau, Antrim, Otsego, Montmorency, Alpena, Charlevoix, Cheboygan, Presque Isle, and Emmet Counties.
 Region 8 includes Gogebic, Ontonagon, Houghton, Keweenaw, Iron, Baraga, Dickinson, Marquette, Menominee, Delta, Alger, Schoolcraft, Luce, Mackinac, and Chippewa Counties.

 County health departments have local guidance, including but not limited to workplace reopening toolkits for many of the counties in northern Michigan that are beginning to reopen: